hortonworks/registry/docs/security.rst

        # keytool -import -trustcacerts -alias selfsigned -file selfsigned.crt -keystore <path_to_java>/cacerts

-   4. registry config for the server should look like this
+   4. Registry config for the server can be configured like below.

       ::

        server: